juspay/todo-app/tutorial/nixify/1_nix_flake.md

     };
 }
 ```
-In the upcoming subsections we will break down each part of the code block above.
+Let's break down each part of this `flake.nix`:

 ### Inputs [^1]